MethuliMewanya/eduflow/README.md

-# eduflow
+# EduFlow 🎯
-A ballerina based API service that takes student's subject and quiz marks as a response and recommends a personalized YouTube based learning path  using simple ML logic.
+Smart, personalized learning paths!
+Enter a student’s subject and quiz marks, and get a tailored YouTube-based learning path with videos, tutorials, and exercises.
+Built with Ballerina using simple rule-based logic.